 ESCP Europe’s serious game about intercultural management has been nominated for the German government's awards.

 The Deutscher Computerspielpreis (German Computer Games Awards) are the highest nomination in Germany, and the jury of 40 experts met in the German Chancellery twice for the first time.
 The reason for the move is that the prizes will be officially awarded this year by the Federal Government Commissioner for Digitisation (Dorothee Bär).
-“My doctoral student and myself are very proud of this nomination,” commented Marion Festing, the scientific director of ESCP Europe’s Renault Chair of Intercultural Management.
+“My doctoral student and myself are very proud of this nomination,” commented Marion Festing, who's also the scientific director of ESCP Europe’s Renault Chair of Intercultural Management.

 As a reminder, you can read and watch (below) a presentation of the game.